Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   Simply a nice library that turns data into DOM.
 -   Tree Diffing : Fast comparison and patching of data by comparing the current virtual DOM and new virtual DOM - updating only the pieces that change.
--   It's just a tree with some fancy diffing
+-   It’s just a tree with some fancy diffing

 Create Element
 ==============